 Your business finances are consolidated into a single account

 Having all of your business finances in one account makes your life easier.
 A joint account means that the money for the business is all in one place, meaning you and your partner can pay bills and expenses from said account, making it simpler to budget and keep track of finances, see where money is going, and keep a record for bookkeeping purposes.
-It’s particularly important to have good bookkeeping practices for when you need to pay taxes.
+It’s particularly important to have good bookkeeping practices and the right tax forms for when you need to pay taxes.

 You’ll have extra deposit insurance

 If something goes wrong and your bank closes then you’ll have extra deposit insurance.
 The (FDIC) and the National Credit Union Administration (NCUA) provide $250,000 of insurance per depositor.
 If you’ve got a joint account your deposits will be insured up to $500,000.

 The Cons of Opening a Joint Business Bank Account